-Family history societies can be found all over the world.
+Family history societies are found all over the world.
 You will most likely find a family history society in an area where your ancestor lived and worked.

-Even if you have been researching your family history for a number of years and you have made great progress they will still be able to offer you help.
+Even if you have been tracing your ancestry for many years and you have made great progress they will still be able to offer you help.

 Consider Being A Member

 This fee may vary depending on whether you are a student, adult, senior, or you are overseas.
 There may also be family and institution packages memberships available as well.

-Anyone can be a member of a family history society!
+Anyone can be a member!

-Take me for an example.
-I am in my mid 30s and have been researching my family history for at least six or seven years now.
-A misconception that some may have is that it is a society catering for the older population.
+I am in my late 30s and have been researching my family history for at least six or seven years now.
+A misconception that some may have is that it is a society catering to the older population.

 This could not be further from the truth as I have pointed out about myself.
 I realized relatively young that I needed to act now and preserve my family history before my older relations passed on without passing on any information.

-It doesn’t matter what you do for a living, your race, culture, gender or age.
+It doesn’t matter what you do for a living, your race, culture, gender, or age.
 As long as you have a passion for family history then that is the only requirement.

 You can also benefit from the older members who may have lots of stories of the area or particular research techniques that they have acquired over the years.

 There is such a wealth of guidance that you can get from not only the staff that run these societies but also the members as well.

 What Do Family History Societies Offer

-Not only do staff give practical help that will assist you to break down those brick walls in your research but other members may be of assistance as well as I have just mentioned before.
+Not only do staff give practical help that will assist you to break down those brick walls in your research but other members can assist you as well.

 But your local family history society may also hold fairs and open days as well.
-These are events are usually put on to attract new members.
+These are events usually put on to attract new members.

 You can therefore gain knowledge and guidance from other members at these meetings.